HMS Hampton Court (1678)

-Construction and Specifications
+Construction and specifications

-She was ordered in April 1677 to be built at Deptford Dockyard under the guidance of Master Shipwright Jonas Shish.
-Her keel was laid in 1677 and launched 10 July 1678.
+She was ordered in April 1677 as part of the "thirty ship" program that was authorised by parliament on 23 February 1677.
+She was designed and built at Deptford Dockyard by Master Shipwright John Shish.
+Her keel was laid in 1677 and she was launched on 10 July 1678.
+The third rate HMS Lenox (1678) was built at the same time in the dry dock adjacent to the slipway on which Hampton Court was built, with Lenox being the first started and completed.
+Both ships had the minor deviation from the specification for the 20 third-rates that parliament had agreed, in that there were only twelve gun ports on the upper gundeck, whilst the other ships in the same batch were built with thirteen.

 Her dimensions were a gundeck of 150 ft 6 in with a keel of 121 ft 3 in for tonnage calculation with a breadth of 40 ft 1 in and a depth of hold of 17 ft 0 in.
 Her builder's measure tonnage was calculated as 1,03621/94 tons (burthen).
 Her Draught was 18 ft 6 in.

-Her initial gun armament was in accordance with the 1677 Establishment with 70/62 guns consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck, twenty-four 12-pounder guns (32 cwt, 9 ft) on the upper deck, ten sakers (16 cwt, 7 ft) on the quarterdeck and four sakers (16 cwt, 7 ft) on the foc’x’le with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse.
+Her initial gun armament was in accordance with the 1677 Establishment with 70/62 guns consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck, twenty-four 12-pounder guns (32 cwt, 9 ft) on the upper deck, ten sakers (16 cwt, 7 ft) on the quarterdeck and four sakers (16 cwt, 7 ft) on the foc's'le with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse.
 Their initial manning establishment would be for a crew of 460/380/300 personnel.
 By 1688 she would carry 70 guns as per the 1685 Establishment, however, the demi-culverins replaced the 12-pounders on the upper deck.
 In 1696 she would still carry 70 guns consisting of twenty-two demi-cannons, four culverins, twenty-four demi-culverins, sixteen sakers, and four 3-pounder guns.

-Commissioned Service
+Commissioned service

 Service 1678 to 1699

 She was commissioned on 9 May 1678 under the command of Captain John Kirke until 17 May 1678 for transport to Chatham where she was placed in Ordinary.
 In November 1688 she was commissioned under Captain Henry Priestman during the abdication of James II and arrival of William III and Mary II.
 In 1689 she was under Captain John Munden as Flagship of Rear-Admiral Lord John Berkeley sailing with the Fleet.
 Captain John Layton held command from 1690 until his death on 2 January 1691.
 She was at the Battle of Beachy Head in Centre (Red) Squadron on 30 May 1690.
 During 1691 thru 1694 she was under command of Captain John Graydon.
 She fought in the Battle of Barfleur as a member of Centre (Red) Squadron, Centre Division between 19 and 22 June 1692.
 Captain Henry Robinson was in command during 1696/97 sailing with the Fleet.
 She would be rebuilt at Blackwall in 1699/1701.